 This Le Corsaire was staged by Anna-Marie Holmes, who has staged versions for Boston Ballet and American Ballet Theatre.
 It offers an exciting opportunity for the male company members to show their most bravura dancing, with the pirates performing multiple barrel turns and big jumps.

 Vadim Muntagirov flew across the stage in flashy solos, defying gravity with awe-inspiring leaps and razor-sharp turns.
-His exquisite partnering with Alina made for ridiculously perfect pas de deux moments.
+Elsewhere, his partnering with Alina was exquisite.

 It might not have been the Royal Opera House, but when Alina graced the stage of Milton Keynes Theatre, the global star was welcomed with a fervour that only goes to emphasise the need to keep making ballet accessible.
 The UK dance scene does not begin and end in Covent Garden.